vtex-apps/io-documentation/docs/en/Recipes/style/customizing-your-stores-icons.md

 For instance, let's customize the cart icon (`hpa-cart`) changing only its `g` content:

 ![image](https://user-images.githubusercontent.com/18701182/61139096-0dcffa80-a49f-11e9-8ff9-4c4f805a2738.png)

->⚠️  A [workspace](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-workspace) can **only** have a single app installed that contains the `iconpack` customization.

 After [linking](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-linking-an-app) your app, you should see the changes in the browser: